These pages relate to the 2024 programme.

 - Maintenance and submission of a Clinical Placement Portfolio

-- Audio Recording of an individual supervision session
+- An audio recording of an individual supervision session with a supervisee

-- Statement and Presentation of Learning and Competence
+- Statement and Presentation of Learning and Development and Assessment of Competence

 Full course attendance and completion of the course assignments will lead to the achievement of a Persona Certificate in Clinical Supervision.

 The course expects participants to be able to draw on their own experience of supervised clinical practice and therefore it is important that individuals feel sufficiently competent and grounded in their orientation as a practitioner in order to gain maximum learning and development from the programme.
 With this in mind, applicants will have a minimum 3 years of practice.
 This can include the clinical practice gained during your training to become a practitioner in a helping profession with at least an additional 200 hours of supervised practice gained post qualification.
 Applicants will also be members of a Professional Association, with relevant indemnity insurance.

 If you are interested in the programme, please complete the Application Form and forward it to the Persona office, along with the name of someone who knows you in a professional capacity (ideally your supervisor) and is willing to provide a reference.
 There is no formal interview process, however, the course tutors may contact applicants if any questions arise from the application form.